pwujczyk/ProductivityTools.MoveDisplay/README.md

 # MoveDisplay

-Application allows to move external display to the left or right side of the screen.
+The application allows moving external display to the left or right side of the screen.

 <!--more-->

-Application was tested for laptop and one external display.
+The application was tested for laptop and one external display.
 <!--og-image-->
 ![PowerOptions](Images/AppScreenshot.png)